Aarhus University Seal

 Tutorial by Eric Griffith at PCMag.

 If the video cannot be found elsewhere, or if you simply prefer to download it directly without looking for original sources there are several solutions.
+It should be noted that they will only work for videos that have been made publically accessible.
+Private posts shared and spread widely are still private, connected to the original private account where the source was posted, and in such cases download attempts will be blocked.

-Online services for direct downloads:
+Online service for direct downloads:

 fdown.net